SeekingFor/jfniki/readme.txt

 cab9533f4cb8: BUG: Can the <<<TOC>>> macro be made to play nice with the ContentFilter? [suggestion from sethcg]

 Added features:
+df2184da22ae: IDEA: Save / Load page for local copies
+               [Requested by user.Code is already written but needs to be cleaned up + UI]
 68813294196d: IDEA: Staking.  add a biss message that says "I say this version is good"
                    not "I published this version".
 Add feedback in UI to show how many nyms staked a given version.
                    [like == stake]